Field lacrosse: Domestic competition

+In 2005, a second Canadian University field lacrosse league, the Maritime University Field Lacrosse League (MUFLL) was founded, with six universities in the New Brunswick and Nova Scotia provinces.

 Professional field lacrosse made its first appearance in 1988 with the formation of the American Lacrosse League, which folded after five weeks of play.
 In 2001, professional field lacrosse resurfaced with the inception of Major League Lacrosse (MLL), whose teams, based in the United States and Canada, play during the summer.
 The MLL modified its rules from the established field lacrosse rules of international, college, and high school programs.
 To increase scoring, the league employed a sixty-second shot clock, a two-point goal for shots taken outside a designated perimeter, and reduced the number of long sticks to three rather than the traditional four.
 Prior to the 2009 MLL season, after eight seasons, the league conformed to traditional field lacrosse rules and allowed a fourth long crosse.
 In 2018, the Premier Lacrosse League launched with 140 players leaving the MLL to form a league with higher media exposure, salaries, healthcare, licensing access, and other benefits.
 These 140 players consisted of 86 All-Americans, 25 members of the U.S. national team, and 10 former Tewaaraton Award winners.
 Both leagues merged in 2021, leaving the PLL as the sole men's pro field lacrosse league in North America.
+The PLL has a variety of rule differences compared to field lacrosse.
+Like the MLL, the PLL also has two-point goals for goals scored outside of a certain perimeter.
+The field of play is shorter by 10 yards in the PLL.
+The distance between the goal line and the end line remain the same.
+The PLL also has a 52-second shot clock on possessions gained from defensive stops and other turnovers.
+The shot clock is 32-seconds from possessions gained off of face-offs and offensive rebounds.